-Food in a convection microwave oven is cooked faster and better as compared to other ovens.
+Food in a convection microwave oven is cooked faster and better compared to other ovens.
 It helps to achieve even cooking, in better browning of pizza crusts, pies, tarts, and cookies.
-Achieving desired crispiness is all possible through a convection microwave oven.
+Achieving desired crispiness is possible through a convection microwave oven.
 It works well for other basic functions like reheating, boiling, defrosting, and cooking as well.

-For a family of 2 to 4 members, a convection microwave oven or 15-20 litres works well, while for a family of 4-6 members 21 to 30 litres is fine and for big families, a 30+ litre capacity microwave oven is the best.
+For a family of 2 to 4 members, a convection microwave oven or 15-20 litres works well, while for a family of 4-6 members, 21 to 30 litres is fine and for big families, a 30+ litre capacity microwave oven is the best.